 Tiredness and low energy are extremely common complaints in our culture, and are popular reasons for seeking acupuncture treatment.
-This short article explains how I approach the problem, it gives you some questions to think about before coming for a consultation, and it hints at lifestyle factors which we might look at together as part of a treatment plan for you.
+This short article explains how I approach the problem.
+It also gives you some questions to think about, and it hints at lifestyle factors we should consider.

 As usual, we begin by looking at your health and living circumstances overall.
 With regard to your fatigue, how long has it been going on?
-Did it creep on gradually, or was there a fairly sudden drop in your energy, perhaps associated with a virus or some other illness?
+Did it creep on gradually?
+Was there a sudden drop in your energy, perhaps associated with a virus or other illness?
 The latter of course can suggest post-viral fatigue or ME.

 Are there accompanying signs and symptoms?
-These could include muscle aches, joint pains, headaches, poor digestion, shortness of breath, changes in your weight, depression etc. What are the characteristics of the tiredness itself: do you feel better in the morning, only to find your energy tailing off by afternoon?
+These could include muscle aches, joint pains, headaches or a muzzy head, poor digestion, shortness of breath, changes in your weight, depression etc. What are the characteristics of the tiredness itself: do you feel better in the morning, only to find your energy tailing off by afternoon?
 Do you wake refreshed?
 Do you feel constantly tired, or do you experience peaks and troughs?
 Does your energy fluctuate quite rapidly and unpredictably?
 Do you feel better or worse for exercise?
 Is there any annual pattern ie. tiredness aggravated by a particular season?
 Are you suffering with chronic pain?
-In women, is there a pattern associated with your monthly cycle?
+For women, is there a pattern associated with your monthly cycle?

 Sometimes patients have already consulted their GP before coming to see me.
-They may have been tested for things such as low iron levels, an underactive thyroid gland, infections, diabetes or other blood sugar imbalances, depending on their symptoms.
-Quite often however, no abnormality shows up on these tests, but it helps me if you know what your GP has already checked you for, just so that I too can exclude these from the possibilities I come up with after interviewing you.
+You may have been tested for things such as low iron levels, an underactive thyroid gland, infections or diabetes, depending on symptoms.
+Quite often however, no abnormality shows up on these tests.
+It helps me though if you know what your GP has already checked, just so that I too can exclude these from the possibilities I come up with after interviewing you.

 We next turn to other aspects of your life which can have significant impacts on your energy levels.
-I will ask about your diet, and will try to ascertain that it is appropriate for your needs, and for the seasons, an important concept in Chinese medicine, and a factor which over time can have more effect on energy than is commonly realised.
+I will ask about your diet, and will try to ascertain that it is appropriate for your needs, and for the season.
+The latter is an important concept in Chinese medicine, and a factor which over time can have more effect on energy than is commonly realised.
 We’ll look at whether your diet is giving you enough of the important vitamins and minerals, and whether there are signs you may not be absorbing nutrients optimally.
 Vitamins B and C, coupled with the minerals magnesium and iron, are particularly important.

 Following on from the above theme, do you feel engaged with life, or are you nowadays lacking enthusiasm for the life you are living?
-Is there chronic stress, disappointment, sadness, loneliness, or a feeling of inadequacy?
-It’s easy to think that such feelings have arisen because of your tiredness, but in plenty of people, it turns out to be such feelings which are causing the physical tiredness.
-Perhaps a re-assessment of your life would be useful, to help you for example, find new purpose in work, relationships etc. With regard to tiredness, we must have certain essential components present in our lives, and these include a sense of purpose, meaningful relationships, and an overall zest for life.
+Is there chronic stress, disappointment, dissatisfaction, boredom, sadness or loneliness?
+It’s easy to think that such feelings have arisen because of your tiredness, but sometimes such feelings are causing the physical tiredness.
+Perhaps a re-assessment of your life would be useful, to help you for example, find new purpose in work, relationships etc. We must have certain essential components present in our lives, and these include a sense of purpose, meaningful relationships, and an overall zest for life.